angularfy/autonumeric/README.md

 ### What's next ?

-I will be working on supporting more AutoNumeric events (only autonumeric:formatted is supported for now).
+I will be working on supporting more AutoNumeric options.
 If you have any suggestions please feel free to reach by email bellow.

 ### Greetings